European Freelancers Week

 We’ll review your submission and add it to the #EFWeek events program as soon as possible.

-2021 will be the sixth #EFWeek, and we’re calling on freelancer-friendly businesses to come on board as our sponsors by either arranging an event, in-kind donations or monetary sponsorships.
+We call on freelance-friendly businesses to come on board as our sponsors by either arranging an event, in-kind donations, monetary sponsorships for our events.

 - Better options for working and collaboration in coworking spaces to freelancers who are isolated.

 - Trends and burning issues that freelancers and coworking spaces deal with.

 - Talent and the ecosystems available to freelancers and coworking spaces through innovative new technologies.

 Whether you’re just starting out as a freelancer or have been working as one for years, some of the biggest problems you face are tackled and addressed among the community of Freelancers Week sponsors and supporters.